dsc-umass/social-insights/README.md

 # social-insights
-A big data project on building a search engine to search insights from public health datasets
+Social insights is an open source big data project that generates insights about elections and everything related to politics specifically in context to the United States.
+Data sources include the Twitter API.
+There is a search engine built to query the insights.

 ## Getting Started